 - if you feel faint when standing still, find a seat quickly and the faintness should pass – if it doesn’t, lie down on your side

 It’s better not to lie flat on your back in later pregnancy or during labour.
-Find out more about the symptoms that might mean you're going to faint, such as a sudden, clammy sweat, ringing in your ears and fast, deep breathing.
+Find out about symptoms that might mean you're going to faint, such as a sudden, clammy sweat, ringing in your ears and fast, deep breathing.
 You can also find out about treating faintness, including what to do to help someone who is about to faint.

 Feeling hot in pregnancy

-During pregnancy you’re likely to feel warmer than normal.
+During pregnancy you’re likely to feel warmer than usual.
 This is due to hormonal changes and an increase in blood supply to the skin.
 You’re also likely to sweat more.
 It helps if you:

 - wear loose clothing made of natural fibres, as these are more absorbent and breathe more than synthetic fibres